kevinfox1/express/README.md

 ```

 ### Prerequisites
-You must have:
+You must have: Express.JS and MySQL
-Express.JS
-MySQL

 ### Authors
 	•	Kevin Fox